vandre-sales/meliva-ds/docs/docs/utilities/size.md

 Using these classes does two things:
 - It sets `font-size` to one of the [size tokens](/docs/theming/typography/#font-size).
 You can use CSS `em` units to reference that size in other properties.
+- It calculates `--wa-form-control-height` based on the applied size, supporting consistent heights for elements like inputs and buttons.
 - It aliases a bunch of other properties that CSS can use:

 | Custom Property | Small | Medium | Large |